TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p1_navigation/README.md

 This is my solution for the project **Navigation**[1]

+## Goal
+> In the project **Navigation** a unity environment is given, in which yellow and blue bananas are placed.
+These bananas can be collected, for every yellow banana a positive reward of +1 is given, for every blue banana a negative reward of -1.
+The goal is to create an agent which can get a reward of +13 over 100 consecutive episodes.

+> The agent can navigate in the environment in the following discrete action space:
+> - `0` moves forward
+> - `1` moves backward
+> - `2` turns left
+> - `3` turns right

+> The state space has 37 dimensions containing the agent's velocity and ray-based perception of objects around the forward direction of the agent.

+> -- *this is my summary of the goal and enviroment details of the project, see [7] for the original introduction from udacity*

 ## Setup
 - download the Banana.zip-File from the sources provided in [2] for your OS and unzip it in the folder *PATH_WHERE_YOU_CLONED_THIS_REPO_TO/p1_navigation/*
     - set filename of this file in `navigation.py` in line `env = UnityEnvironment(file_name="INSERT-FILENAME")`, e.g. `env = UnityEnvironment(file_name="Banana.app")`